 In 2014-15, the first Warwick Imperial (WIMP) student conference was initiated as an add-on to the UG Colloquium, bringing students together from the two universities to present research, discuss and learn from each other.

 Students are encouraged to attend and apply to give talks at student conferences.
-A number of talks by Imperial students have been given at the annual Institute of Mathematics' undergraduate student conference, Tomorrow's Mathematicians Today.
+In the past, a number of talks by Imperial students have been given at the Institute of Mathematics' undergraduate student conference, Tomorrow's Mathematicians Today.

 Living in London has been the most special aspect of coming to Imperial for me.
 There are so many opportunities (both academic and leisurely) here and I can't imagine myself living anywhere else now.
 From networking events in the City to attending the BBC Proms (right next to Imperial!) numerous times over the summer, I've loved every minute of being in London and have made sure to take full advantage of it.